greedigoblins/trigger-workflow-and-wait/README.md

 ### Development Workflow

+1. Create a feature branch
 1. Make changes to the source code in the `src/` directory
-2. Run tests to ensure everything works: `npm test`
+1. Run tests to ensure everything works: `npm test`
-3. Build the action: `npm run build`
+1. Build the action: `npm run build:complete`
-4. Commit both source and built files to the repository
+1. Commit both source and built files

-The `dist/index.js` file must be committed to the repository for the action to work properly.
+1. Create a PR to `main`
+1. Someone with admin access can publish the package

 ## License